What is the best rainwater tank for your property?

 Supplying water to the entire home

-The rainwater tank installation of these steel tanks is performed by an experienced water tank installer on a pad – constructed from concrete, gravel or sand – and are usually able to be installed in one day.
-Many – but not all – of these installers are also licenced plumbers, and will be able to assist with the fitting of a water pump or first flush diversion system, as well as plumbing the water tank into your home water supply.
+The rainwater tank installation of these steel tanks is performed by an experienced water tank installer on a pad constructed from concrete, gravel, or sand, and they are usually able to be installed in one day.
+Many, but not all, of these installers, are also licensed plumbers and will be able to assist with the fitting of a water pump or first flush diversion system, as well as plumbing the water tank into your home water supply.

 Water for one or two uses